Table of contents

 Apart from the legal consequences when caught, the dabba market involves other risks like the below:

-- Difficulty in resolving disputes: It is hard to find resolutions in case of disputes, between the traders or with the broker.
-As there are no regulations or governing bodies, there are no set rules about how these transactions must be executed, leading to frequent disputes between the parties involved.
+- Difficulty in resolving disputes: It is hard to find resolutions in case of disputes, between the traders or with the broker as there are no regulations.

 - No transparency: Since dabba trading does not involve any statutory requirement of disclosing the financial details, there is no transparency between the traders and brokers.

-- No legal protection – Transactions happening on the stock exchange are governed by statutory bodies, and it offers various kinds of protections to its investors to cover risks and losses.
-However, dabba trading does not involve any protection for losses that the traders may incur.
+- No legal protection – Since dabba trading is illegal and does not involve any governing body, there is no protection for losses that the traders may incur.

 According to the Income Tax Act of 1961, income, including profits from investments are taxable.